Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-Our results indicate that decreasing cardiac output accentuates LAA stasis, consistent with the existing literature \cite{seo2016coupled, lee2017additional, duenas2022morphing}.
-Likewise, we find that LAA stasis increases with LAA volume and decreases with ostium area, also as noted in previous studies \cite{Garcia-Isla2018, duenas2022morphing, yaghi2015left}.
-These trends are strong since, in general, once one can expect blood clearance to be slower for larger LAAs and faster for larger LAA orifices.
-However, there is significant interpatient variability in these dependencies, which limits their applicability to clinical decision support.
-While it has long been recognized that anatomical factors such as LAA morphology \cite{DiBiase2012, khurram2013relationship} and atrial body sphericity \cite{bisbal2013left} affect the risk of ischemic stroke in patients with AF, there is a lack of systematic approaches to evaluate these effects.
-On the other hand, it has been suggested that since secondary flows are the only flows present in the LAA during an episode of AF, this makes patients with AF more generally sensitive to changes in geometrical and flow parameters \cite{gonzalo2022non, duran2023pulmonary}.
-The proposed simulation framework based on rigging and morphing can help assess each patient's susceptibility to LAA thrombosis due to atrial remodeling.
-Furthermore, by quantifying the effect of different variables independently, we can make some generalizable observations.
-For example, one can expect both LAA volume and the area of the ostium to increase with time with adverse atrial remodeling.
-However, while increasing the volume of LAA seems to increase LAA stasis indefinitely, the effect of the ostium area saturates rapidly, producing little benefit in lowering LAA stasis for areas larger than 3 cm$^2$.
-These data suggest that sufficiently adverse atrial remodeling will inevitably increase LAA stasis.
+\rebuttal{The multifactorial nature of LAA blood stasis has hindered the derivation of simple models for} clinical decision support.
+While it has long been recognized that anatomical factors such as LAA morphology \rebuttal{\cite{DiBiase2012, khurram2013relationship,yaghi2020left}} and atrial body sphericity \cite{bisbal2013left} affect the risk of ischemic stroke in patients with AF, there is a lack of systematic approaches to evaluate these effects. \rebuttal{Moreover, since secondary swirling motions become increasingly dominant with worsening LA function, atrial flow patterns in AF patients are more sensitive to changes in anatomical and hemodynamic parameters \cite{duran2023pulmonary, gonzalo2022non}.} The proposed simulation framework based on rigging and morphing can help assess each patient's susceptibility to LAA thrombosis due to atrial remodeling.
+Furthermore, we can make some generalizable observations by quantifying the effect of different variables independently.
+For example, with adverse atrial remodeling, one can expect both LAA volume and the ostium area to increase with time.
+However, while increasing the volume of LAA seems to increase LAA stasis indefinitely, the effect of the ostium area saturates rapidly, producing little benefit in lowering LAA stasis for areas larger than 3 cm$^2$. \rebuttal{These results suggest that sufficiently adverse atrial remodeling should increase LAA stasis and, thus, a higher risk of thrombus formation.}